 This toolkit is for childcare professionals, parents and teachers to work together to help improve the transition process for children starting school.

 There's regular debate about what "school ready" actually means.
-In recent research, PACEY found that early years professionals, parents and teachers agreed that "school ready" should mean that children:
+Research from PACEY has found that early years professionals, parents and teachers agreed that "school ready" should mean that children:

 - have strong social skills